 top of page

-• Writer's picturePatty Laushman
+Writer's picturePatty Laushman

 Pathological Demand Avoidance in Adults – How to Help Them Get Unstuck

-Updated: Apr 14
+Updated: Oct 14

 By Patty Laushman

-a autistic woman ignoring a a colleague with her demand
+An autistic woman ignoring a a colleague with her demand

 Many people who experience PDA prefer to call it “Persistent Drive for Autonomy,” which is a much more useful description because it gets to the heart of the matter.
 Autonomy is one of the greatest motivators an individual has.
-Most people function best with at least a moderate degree of autonomy, but when that need is extreme, it can cause major problems in a person’s ability to function.
+Most people function best with at least a moderate degree of autonomy, but when that need is extreme, it can cause major problems in a person’s ability to function day-to-day.

 Externally, it looks like they tend to refuse to cooperate with requests from other people, even when complying is in their best interest.
 Internally, they may feel completely unable to do things that even they want for themself if those things feel like “demands.”